Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Optimal Investment

 \end{Proposition} \textit{Proof}.
 The method of Lagrange multipliers can be used to obtain a candidate for the argmax.
 We introduce a Lagrange multiplier $\lambda$ and seek a solution to the unconstrained problem

 or equivalently Differentiating with respect to $x_j$ and setting the results to zero, we find that

 for each value of $j$.
 Applying the inverse marginal utility function to each side of this equation, we are then led to \eqref{optimal payouts} and the budget constraint \eqref{budget constraint} gives \eqref{finalized constraint}.
 That \eqref{finalized constraint} admits a unique solution for $\lambda$ for any $X_0 > 0$ follows from the fact that the monotonic decreasing map $I: \mathbb R^+\backslash \{0\} \to \mathbb R^+\backslash \{0\}$ is surjective, which is a consequence of the conditions (iv) and (v) satisfied by a standard utility function.
-That the candidate solution is indeed a true solution can be checked by use of the fundamental inequality $U(I(y)) - I(y) y \geq U(x) - xy$, which holds for all $x> 0$ and $y>0$ in the case of a standard utility function.
+That the candidate solution is indeed a true solution can be checked by use of the fundamental inequality \eqref{fundamental inequality}.
 It follows then from \eqref{optimal payouts} that for any {\em alternative} choice of payout structure $\{ x_j \}$ we have

 for each $j = 1, 2, . \,. \,. \,, n.$ Multiplying by $p_j$ and summing we obtain

 Then since $p_j = \langle x_j | \hat p |\bar x_j \rangle$ we have

 Now, we know by \eqref{finalized constraint} that $\lambda$ has been chosen to ensure that the candidate solution $\{ x^*_j \}$ satisfies the budget constraint